 • There’s a phantom stone in my shoe, sometimes in both of them.
 I stop to clear them a couple times; no rocks fall out, but the feeling doesn’t go away; sometimes they seem to migrate.
 It doesn’t get worse, so just had to just ignore them.

-• Somewhere around mile 32 – up ahead is a guy on a beach cruiser bike dressed in full costume as the father of The Incredibles – complete with red suit, big puffy fake muscles, cape, and face mask.
+• Somewhere around mile 32 – up ahead is a guy on a beach cruiser bike dressed in full costume as the father of The Incredibles – complete with red suit, big puffy foam muscles, cape, and face mask.
 This must be the Superhero aid station.
 Mr. Incredible gets a fist bump too.

 • The miles are passing by and I’m hitting 10 minute miles pretty regularly, but this is taking forever….

-• The towpath bends and winds as it follows the Potomac River.
+• The towpath bends and winds as it follows the Potomac River upstream.
 Sometimes it does a broad, arching turn, doubling back on itself.
 Looking through the trees and across the river, I can see the bright, colorful clothes of the runners a mile or two up ahead, slowly making their way along the path, like a long, psychedelic caterpillar.

 Eight Miles of Rolling Country Road